Battle of Bloody Marsh: Aftermath

 In the ensuing months, Oglethorpe considered counterattacks against Florida, but circumstances were not favourable.
 The focus of the war had shifted from the Americas to Europe; arms, supplies and troops were not readily available.
 The region settled into an uneasy peace, occasionally punctuated by minor skirmishes.
 Oglethorpe was later appointed brigadier general.
 About 1744 he left Georgia for Britain, where he married an heiress; he lived in Britain the rest of his life.
 The Treaty of Aix-la-Chapelle ended the war in 1748 and recognised the status of Georgia as a British colony, formally ratified by Spain in the subsequent Treaty of Madrid.
 Its position was further secured in 1763 when Spain ceded Florida to Britain in an exchange of territory under the Treaty of Paris ending the Seven Years' War.

 Wormsloe Plantation in Savannah annually commemorates the War of Jenkins' Ear.

+On April 22, 1904, a bronze tablet commemorating the battle was installed by the Colonial Dames of America in the walls of the fort.
+Honorable Pleasant A. Stovall, of Savannah, Georgia, delivered an address.